xcart/xcart-docs/_pages/kb_en/modules/MMY.md

    make/model/year : all/A5/2012

    In this case new items will be added to all existing Make levels (make1/A5/2012, … makeNN/A5/2012).
 You can even import values as make/model/year: all,all,all and the SKU will be added to all existing Make/Model/Year levels.

+   If you need to import a product in several but not all levels, you will need to duplicate SKU for each particular make/model/year level.
    {% endnote %}